 Ravelry is an invaluable tool for researching patterns you are thinking about knitting or crocheting.
 One of the most basic things I look for before starting a pattern is how many people posted projects on Ravelry.
 That tells me whether the pattern has been well tested or not.

-In this blog post, I’m going to teach you how I research patterns that I want to knit or crochet using the Woodburne Cardigan as an example.
+In this tutorial, I’m going to teach you how I research patterns that I want to knit or crochet using the Woodburne Cardigan as an example.
 I am researching this pattern in preparation for our upcoming knit along in the Knit Along Club, so this post includes some specific information about the pattern, as well as a video at the end to show you how to do general pattern research on Ravelry.

 One of the first tasks in any knitting project is figuring out how much yarn you need to complete the project.
 That was a little tricky for the Woodburne Cardigan.